Contact lenses for your lifestyle

 - Make sure your hands are clean and dry before putting your lenses in, as well as before touching the area around your eyes, like when putting on eyeshadow.

-- Avoid putting eyeliner onto the waterline (the part of the eyelid that touches the eye) as this can block the oil glands that help moisten the eyes with tears.
+- Avoid putting eyeliner in the waterline (the part of the eyelid that touches the eye) as this can block the oil glands that help moisten the eyes with tears.
 This can lead to dry eyes, dirty lenses and sometimes styes.

-- Never share your eye make-up or use someone else’s.
+- Never share your eye makeup or use someone else’s.

 - Apply your mascara from the middle of the eyelash, brushing outwards – rather than from the base of the lash.